arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 - C#
 most_read: true
 ---
-* In C# interfaces can be implemented either implicitly or explicitly
+* A C# classe can implement an interface either implicitly or explicitly
-* I've started applying Explicit Implementation wherever possible
+* **Implement explicitly wherever possible**: it is a good practice
-* I figured out that there are not so many use cases for Implicit Implementation.
-After all, objects should be manipulated solely in terms of their interface, rather than in terms of their concrete types.
+* In fact, there are rare cases for Implicit Implementation.
+* Indeed, objects should be manipulated solely in terms of their interface, not in terms of their concrete types.

-* With Explicit Implementation methods needn't be public, which is good for encapsulation
+* With Explicit Implementation **methods can be `internal`**, which is good for encapsulation
-* I ended up seeing Explicit Implementation as a design best practice, as it promotes Loose Coupling and enforces the Dependency Inversion Principle.
+* Explicit Implementation is a design best practice, as it promotes Loose Coupling and enforces the Dependency Inversion Principle.
+* It gets rid of **Ghost Public Methods**, promoting maintenaibility

 <!--more-->